Backends

 A backend is how MatchPatch gets sound to measure.

 For real results, use hardware mode.
-For learning the app without a Helix, use loopback.
+For learning the app without connecting a processor, use loopback.
 For testing a more complete fake workflow without hardware, use simulated mode.

 Which Backend Should I Choose?